plone/documentation/develop/plone/views/viewlets.rst

 There are two primary methods to render viewlets only on some pages

 * Register viewlet against some marker interface or content type class - the viewlet is rendered on this content type only.
-You can use :doc:`dynamic marker interfaces </develop/addons/components/interfaces>` to toggle interface on some individual pages through ZMI
+  You can use :doc:`dynamic marker interfaces </develop/addons/components/interfaces>` to toggle interface on some individual pages through the Management Interface.

 * Hard-code a condition to your viewlet in Python code.